sparkflows/sparkflows-docs/docs/installation-upgrading/configuration/configuring-ldap.rst

      -
    * - ldap.UserSearchFilter
      - The base filter for searching for users.
 For Active Directory, this is typically ‘(objectClass=user)’.
      -
-   * - ldap.Base
-     - The distinguished name to use as a search base for finding users and groups.
-This should be similar to ‘dc=hadoop,dc=mycompany,dc=com’.
-     -
    * - ldap.GroupSearchBase
      - Group Search Base